RaphGL/ElectronicsFromBasics/DC/chap1/4_voltage_and_current.typ

 With the break between 3 and 4, the polarity of the voltage drop between those two points is "+" for 4 and "-" for 3.
 Take special note of the fact that point 3's "sign" is opposite of that in the first example, where the break was between points 2 and 3 (where point 3 was labeled "+").
 It is impossible for us to say that point 3 in this circuit will always be either "+" or "-", because polarity, like voltage itself, is not specific to a single point, but is always relative between two points!

-=== Review
+#core.review[
  - Electrons can be motivated to flow through a conductor by the same force manifested in static electricity.

  - Voltage is the measure of specific potential energy (potential energy per unit charge) between two locations.
 In layman's terms, it is the measure of "push" available to motivate electrons.

  - Voltage, as an expression of potential energy, is always relative between two locations, or points.
 Sometimes it is called a voltage "drop."

  - When a voltage source is connected to a circuit, the voltage will cause a uniform flow of electrons through that circuit called a current.

  - In a single (one loop) circuit, the amount of current at any point is the same as the amount of current at any other point.

  - If a circuit containing a voltage source is broken, the full voltage of that source will appear across the points of the break.

  - The +/- orientation a voltage drop is called the polarity.
-It is also relative between two points.
+It is also relative between two points.core.review[
+]